imgrant/scopeddnsutil/README.md

 ## Acknowledgements

-The Nix derivation and flake were copied from [Samasaur1/nix-swift-hello](https://github.com/Samasaur1/nix-swift-hello/).
+The Swift build elements of the Nix derivation and flake were taken from [Samasaur1/nix-swift-hello](https://github.com/Samasaur1/nix-swift-hello/).

 ## License